0xYtaya/oscp_report/report.md

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.30.29.png)

-as we can see there is some binarys as suid we can check GTObin how we can use this binary to escale privilege to root , from the result we can see that bash in the list and from gtofbin that bash can escale privilage using `bash -p`
+as we can see there are some binaries as SUID we can check GTObin how we can use this binary to escalate privilege to root, from the result we can see that bash in the list and from https://gtfobins.github.io/ we can see that bash can escalate privilege using `bash -p`

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.31.00.png)

-and finly we are root.
+and finally, we are root.

 # sar 192.168.239.89

-In this machine i did all the same steps as the first machine but in the step
+In this machine, I did all the same steps as the first machine but in the step
-<b>Web Enumeration </b> I didn't find any sensitive data i found only a diroctry to sar2HTML i check that dirocrty and i got a sar service runing on server i check if the version of sar if it expots and from explots db i can see there is a vournably i can use it to run shell code exuction as a revers shell what i did first i check ls command and whoaim after that i run server with nc lesing in my ip and port i provide and setablish a connection using a socket with help of python command finaly i have shell form the server I'm now as www-data user .
+<b>Web Enumeration </b> I didn't find any sensitive data I found only a directory to sar2HTML I check that directory and I got a SAR service running on the server I check if the version of SAR fi it exploit and from https://www.exploit-db.com/exploits/47204 I can see there is a vulnerable I can use it to run shell code execution as a reverse shell what I did first I check ls command and `whoaim` after that I run the server with NC listening in my IP and port I provide and established a connection using a socket with help of python command finally I have a shell from the server I'm now as the www-data user.

 ![alt text](https://github.com/BleedTheFreak/oscp_report/blob/main/Screen%20Shot%202022-10-05%20at%2000.35.06.png)